hyc-2101840/final-project/README.md

 7. If the output box gives an error, use another image instead because the website doesn't allow the image to be downloaded.

 [View a video explanation here](video link)

+Upload to google drive and make it public(my images and video).